 The company has been completing and pursuing marine, complex structures, and legendary bridges worldwide.

-In October of 2020, the company was obtained by Southland Holdings, LLC.
+In October 2020, the company was obtained by Southland Holdings, LLC.

 One of their known product is the vintage used American Bridge/United States Steel ⅞” Spud Wrench.
 It was one of the top-selling wrenches a few years ago.
 Its hardened steel stamping is directly over the deeper stamping.

-One of the most common wrenches available in the market is the spud wrenches.
+One of the most common wrenches available in the market is the spud wrench.
 It has three different kinds.